A CHILD’S VIEW OF FAMILY AND THE SECOND WORLD WAR

 Years later, one of the California cousins told me about the letters.
 My family’s visit would have been well after the end of the War, a topic which never came up.
 So, my uncle didn’t mention the letters he’d saved.

 My memories of the War include visiting my grandparents, traveling by train from South Station in Boston to beautiful Grand Central Station in New York.
 Soldiers in uniform filled each car.
-They were noisy, singing the popular songs of the day.
+They were noisy, talking/yelling or singing the popular songs of the day.
 As a child I thought being a soldier must be fun.
 I don’t think I understood much more about the War except that many of my uncles were in the Army.
 Where they went or what they did, I didn’t know.

 My most vivid War related memory came after the War, when the bell rang at our house in a little town south of Boston.
 Curious, I followed my mother to the door.
 The young man standing there very politely explained he was from Germany and was selling magazines.
 My mother and father never discussed world events so I had little understanding of the realities of the War, including the fate of Europe’s Jews.
 My mother, of course, knew very well.
 She recoiled, shaking her head and screaming, “No, no, no. Go away.”
 She slammed the door, a reaction so out of character, I’ve never forgotten it.